-We met during our B.A. in Florence, then we started working together and we applied at the Master at Design Academy in Eindhoven as a team.
-It was the first time this was happening and the head of the IM Master Gijs Bakker, has been so open minded to understand this could work.
+We met during our B.A. in Florence, started working together, and applied at the Master at Design Academy in Eindhoven as a team.
+It was the first time this was happening, and the head of the IM, Master Gijs Bakker, has been so open-minded about understanding this could work.
 We graduated with a joint project.
 We had the name Formafantasma in mind since we started working together really at the early beginning.
-If you translate it in English it means ghost shape.
-It is actually pointing out how our work is not driven by a formal research but more by a conceptual approach.
+If you translate it into English, it means ghost shape.
+It is actually pointing out how our work is not driven by formal research but more by a conceptual approach.

 What made you pick The Netherlands as the place to start your studio practice?

-We are based in Nl because we came to study in this country and we immediately started working after graduation.
-The Netherlands compared to Italy back then felt a much more open minded country in terms of design.
+We are based in Nl because we came to study in this country and immediately started working after graduation.
+Compared to Italy back then, the Netherlands felt like a much more open-minded country in terms of design.
 We could explore our more radical side in Nl.

 Studio Formafantasma has a unique approach to its craft by focusing on integrated design, merging research, prototyping and experimenting with materials.
 Are the material choices meant to trigger certain reactions, or are they chosen due to intellectual and empirical curiosity?

-For too long, design has based its development on essentially one big narrative: the idea of human wellbeing and its function as a solution to human desire.
-This indulgence of human aspirations has debased design and narrowed down its scope of intervention, and where it has looked beyond the production of objects, it engages only with the transformation of half-finished materials into desirable products more than questioning the infrastructure that facilitates this process.
+For too long, design has based its development on essentially one big narrative: the idea of human well-being and its function as a solution to human desire.
+This indulgence of human aspirations has debased design and narrowed down its scope of intervention.
+Where it has looked beyond the production of objects, it engages only with the transformation of half-finished materials into desirable products more than questioning the infrastructure that facilitates this process.

-Your question in a way already gives the answers.
+Your question, in a way, already gives the answers.
 Our works are projects more than products.
 They investigate ideas and issues that go beyond the singular product.
-In this respect, you could argue this is closer then to and experience.
+In this respect, you could argue this is closer than to experience.

 What has been your most challenging project so far?